dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 ## Examining a manifest and its schema
 Essentially a manifest can be broken into 3 parts.

-1. Metadata - This is information about the plaster template itself
+1. Metadata - This is information about the template
 2. Parameters - These will be presented as prompts to your users
 3. Content - What is actually going to be created using those parameters